What's the FLIP? Expanding the Definition of the Flipped Classroom Model

 10 Strategies to Encourage Students to Actually DO the Pre-Class Work in Flipped and Active Learning Classrooms

-I served as the editor and a contributing author.
-In this book, you'll hear from a variety of scholars as they share advice, resources, and recommendations to help you create successful flipped learning experiences.
+I served as the editor and a contributing author for this book published by Magna Publications.
+Throughout each section, you'll hear from a variety of scholars as they share advice, resources, and recommendations to help you create successful flipped learning experiences.